SisterHouse Mission Statement:

 SisterHouse is a sponsored ministry of the School Sisters of Notre Dame, Atlantic-Midwest province.

-Lisa M. Steward-Baugh, MHP, Recovery Coach, MAOL, Executive Director
+Lisa M. Steward-Baugh, QMHP, Recovery Coach, MAOL, Executive Director

 Lisa comes to SisterHouse, with more than 20 years social service experience.
 Over the years, Lisa has been a long standing board member of Metropolitan Family Services, The Chicago Continuum of Care, The Coalition for the Homeless, Developing Communities Project, Inc. (DCP), Organizational Partners Network (OPN), and the Interim Housing Providers Constituency Group.

 Lisa’s professional experience includes working for the City of St. Louis, where she was Regional Case Manager Supervisor for their Ryan White Program.
-Lisa is known for advocating for individuals experiencing homelessness, substance abuse and mental illness.
+Lisa is known for advocating, supporting and EMPOWERING WOMEN!!!

 Board of Directors